mulesoft/osprey/README.md

 * **reviver** The reviver passed to JSON.parse for JSON endpoints
 * **limit** The maximum bytes for XML, JSON and URL-encoded endpoints (default: `'100kb'`)
 * **parameterLimit** The maximum number of URL-encoded parameters (default: `1000`)

+If you disable the default security handler, it can still be mounted later with `osprey.server.notFoundHandler`.
+For example, `app.use(osprey.server.notFoundHandler)`.

 #### Invalid Headers and Query Parameters